 An ovulation test is considered positive when both your control and your test lines are of the same color and intensity.
 You can then assume your LH is surging, your fertile window is open, and you can expect ovulation to take place in the next 36 hours.

 However, it’s important to note that while your LH can surge and you’ll get a positive ovulation test, this doesn’t always mean you’ve ovulated.
 This is why it’s important to use PdG tests after ovulation to ensure an egg was released and it was successful.

 If you are using Proov LH Tests, we recommend beginning testing about 18 days before your next suspected period.

 What is a pregnancy test?

-A pregnancy test is another hormone test that helps us detect human chorionic gonadotropin hormone (hCG) levels in urine from home.
+Is an ovulation test the same as a pregnancy test?
+No, a pregnancy test is another hormone test that helps us detect human chorionic gonadotropin hormone (hCG) levels in urine from home.
 HCG is the hormone released by cells in the developing placenta after an embryo has implanted into the uterus.

 When do I use a pregnancy test?